ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Replay Attacks {#replay}

-A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect clients or resources.
+A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect Clients or resources.

 Encrypted requests can be copied and replayed by the Oblivious Relay resource.
 The threat model for Oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
-Furthermore, if a client sends an Encapsulated Request in TLS early data (see {{Section 8 of TLS}} and
+Furthermore, if a Client sends an Encapsulated Request in TLS early data (see {{Section 8 of TLS}} and
 {{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
 In both cases, the effect of a replay attack and the mitigations